 The paper is based on a desk review of published literature.
 The review was conducted in two stages in April and May 2012, first targeting peer-reviewed articles, book chapters and academic reports.
 Following external peer review, the second stage included additional books and book chapters.
+This second version of the paper will add a layer by adding observations resulting from the three-year EQUINET project.

-We used key word searches in Google Scholar, Google Books and PAIS International; the latter was selected because of the limited number of databases including books and monographs.
+For the first version of the paper, we used key word searches in Google Scholar, Google Books and PAIS International; the latter was selected because of the limited number of databases including books and monographs.
 The time frame for the search was 1998-2012.
 Initially, we used the years 2005-2012, based on preliminary research showing an increase in the number of case studies published on global health diplomacy after 2005.
 However, when noting the limited resources obtained, we widened the search to 1998-2012.
 The key word searches aimed to find research on health diplomacy involving GHD and also specifically global codes, south-south collaboration in GHD and global funds.
 The key words used, number of articles found and management of the results are more fully described in Appendix 1.